 - Create a calming bedtime routine (i.e., warm shower, calming music) and space for them - you may want to consider blackout shades

 - While many kids depend on electronics today for homework and socializing, enforce a “no electronics policy” during their bed-time routine

-- Keep a consistent bedtime
+- Keep a consistent bedtime and sleep schedule

 - Practice deep breathing and meditation exercises to help calm the mind and body